 We use a quantitative and fundamental approach to investing in the 11 defined sectors.
 We increase our allocation to sectors we expect to outperform the market because of the current cyclical trends, valuations and relative strength.
 We reduce or end our exposure to the others.
 Typically, our holdings will include exposure to 50-70% of the available sectors.
 We prefer to implement our strategy with exchange traded funds (ETFs) when possible because they offer a low cost, targeted exposure to 68 industries and the sectors holding them.

-On the risk spectrum, a sector fund investment may be less risky than an individual stock, but riskier than a broadly diversified stock index like the S&P 500.
+On the risk spectrum, a sector fund investment may be less risky than an individual stock, but may at times be riskier than a broadly diversified stock index like the S&P 500.
 The chart above shows the comparative risk of the Guardian Sector Model relative to other investment models offered through Green Investment Management.
 The chart below shows the relative risk of the individual sectors versus the S&P 500, as measured by standard deviation, a statistical measure of the historical volatility of an investment.

 This is not illustrative of the performance of any strategy or security.
 Past performance is no guarantee of future results.
 No investment process is free of risk; no strategy or risk management technique can guarantee returns or eliminate risk in any market environment.
+Data is provided by Morningstar.

 The Guardian Sector Model offers investors the potential to gain alpha for their portfolios by capitalizing on the differing phases of the economic cycle.